hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

     `eg.: https://$gitPushToken:x-oauth-basic@github.com/ShinojEdakkara/mfp-apps master`

-#### Stage 6 - Test the app using Bitbar
+#### Stage 6 - Test the app by using Bitbar
 {: #stage6-test-the-app-using-bitbar}

-This stage also is open ended, you may use any testing framework based on your requirements.
-In this example we use [Bitbar](https://bitbar.com/testing/).
+This stage also is open ended.
+You can use any testing framework based on your requirements.
+In this example, we use [Bitbar](https://bitbar.com/testing/).

-- Add the GitHub repository details about the test project you have (this would consist of all the test scripts and artifacts used to support the testing).
+- Add the GitHub repository details about the test project you have (this project would consist of all the test scripts and artifacts that are used to support the testing).

 - For Bitbar, add a build job under **Jobs** tab and select the **Builder type** as *Maven*.

-Use the build script similar to the below:
+Use a build script similar to the following script,

 ```
 	#!/bin/bash